adiu19/home/_posts/2024-01-09-service-discovery.md

 ---

 ## Why do we need Service Discovery?
 Applications we build today have one commonality - they all, more or less, make network calls to external processes.
-To successfully make such a call, the application will need to know the IP address and port of the process.
-We could, in theory, keep those fields static, but in modern applications, the server instance on which the process is hosted changes frequently owing to failures and auto-scaling.
+To successfully make such a call,we need to know the IP address and port of the process.
+We could, in theory, keep those fields static,but the server instance on which the process is hosted changes frequently owing to failures and auto-scaling.

-There are two ways in which our application can _discover_ said external process - server-side discovery or client-side discovery.
+There are two ways in which we can _discover_ said external process - server-side discovery or client-side discovery.
 Server-side discovery is usually achieved via load balancers, but today, we'll focus on client-side service discovery.

 ## Service Registry